zowe/docs-site/docs/user-guide/install-zos.md

     - z/OS Services has HTTPS ports for the jobs and the data sets microservices.

+    - z/OS desktop apps has three ports for each of its explorer apps

-    - The zlux-server has three ports: the HTTP and HTTPS ports that are used by the Zowe Application Server, and the port that is used by the ZSS Server.
+    - The zlux-server has two ports: the HTTPS port used by the Zowe Application Server, and an HTTP port that is used by the ZSS Server.

     **Example:**